Thomas Nelson Page: Life and career

 Page was born on one of the Nelson family's plantations, Oakland, near the village of Beaverdam in Hanover County, Virginia.
 He was the son to John Page, a lawyer and a plantation owner, and Elizabeth Burwell (Nelson).
 He was a scion of the prominent Nelson and Page families, each First Families of Virginia.

 Although he was from once-wealthy lineage, after the American Civil War, which began when he was only 8 years old, his parents and their relatives were largely impoverished during Reconstruction and his teenage years.

 In 1869, he entered Washington College, known now as Washington and Lee University, in Lexington, Virginia when Robert E. Lee was president of the college.
 In Page's later literary works, Robert E. Lee would come to serve as the model figure of Southern Heroism.
 Page left Washington College before graduation for financial reasons after three years, but continued to desire an education specifically in law.
 To earn money to pay for his degree, Page tutored the children of his cousins in Kentucky.
 From 1873 to 1874, he was enrolled in the law school of the University of Virginia.
 At Washington College and thereafter at UVA, Nelson was a member of the fraternity of Delta Psi, (St. Anthony Hall).

+In 1890, Page participated in the organizational meetings that led to the creation of the Virginia Society of the Sons of the American Revolution (Virginia SAR).
+At the February 28 conference in Washington, D.C., he was elected the Society’s first Secretary, and he was present when the Virginia Society was formally chartered in Richmond on July 7, 1890.